1- Protect yourself by avoiding tick habitats when possible.

 Special thanks to Tick Encounter and Tick Report for great information and pictures, and also the CDC.

-TickEncounter.org PICTURES of tick ID’d (currently for free!)
+TickEncounter.org will identify pictures of ticks (currently for free!)

-TickReport.com check tick for disease ($50 minimum fee)
+TickReport.com use to check tick for disease ($50 minimum fee)